Mr-McCurdy/curriculum/subjects/mathematics/statistics/probability.md

 **Question 1:** *What are the properties of a normal distribution?*

 **Answer:** The normal distribution is symmetric around the mean, with the majority of the data falling within one standard deviation of the mean.
-It is defined by its mean $ \mu $ and standard deviation $ \sigma $.
+It is defined by its mean $\mu$ and standard deviation $\sigma$.

 **Question 2:** *How do you calculate probabilities in a normal distribution?*